 Students completing service-learning are legally considered mandated reporters.
 Students are required to report suspicion of neglect/abuse to site supervisor immediately.

 The service-learning program is committed to providing students with the resources and support necessary to be successful in their service-learning project.
 Communication will primarily occur via campus email address.
-Students are responsible for ensuring that their email is working correctly and that they are checking for messages on a regular basis.
-Any concerns regarding technology should be shared with IT services.

 Additionally, the Service-Learning Program expects active, professional communication from the student.
 Issues and concerns cannot be addressed unless we are made aware of them.
-Students who do not utilize appropriate communication with the service-learning program and with their site supervisor may receive a point deduction or may not be able to continue with their service-learning project.

 In order to ensure a positive experience for all involved in the service-learning experience, the Service-Learning Program has the following expectations for students: